yacineMahdid/deep-learning-model-explained/fractal_net/README.md

 2. layer creations
 3. layer initialization

-The first one is fairly trivial, let's take a look at the layer creation
+The first one is fairly trivial, so let's jump directly to layer creation

 ```python
         layers = nn.ModuleList()